orbitalsonic/SonicFCM/README.md

 ```
  https://fcm.googleapis.com/fcm/send
 ```
-* Than change request type to "POST"
+* Then change request type to "POST"
 * Now to click on Header and add two params "Content-Type" and "Authorization"
 ```
  Content-Type= application/json